ctz/ctz.github.com/_posts/2010-05-31-modern-authenticated-encryption-for-1-euro.md

 ## AES256-EAX

-This is a construction by Bellare, Rogaway and Wagner.
+EAX is a construction by Bellare, Rogaway and Wagner.
 It encrypts the plaintext in counter mode, and authenticates it using CMAC.

 ## AES256-CCM